NekodaKohaku/SlimeVR-Tracker-ESP-WiFi-Dongle/README.md

 ESP32-S2 may theoretically work, but the maximum connection count and stability are not yet confirmed.

+> **If you are using a ぽてとら-series device:**
+> You can use the [custom firmware for ぽてとら](https://github.com/MintoCandy/SlimeVR-Tracker-ESP-WiFi-Dongle-Potetora-Custom).

 ### ⚙️ Default WiFi Settings

 | Setting | Default Value | Note |